NG-NEST/ng-nest/lib/ng-nest/ui/api/docs/readme.en_US.md

 ---
-label: 'API 参数'
+label: 'API'
 hidden: true
 ---

-# API 参数
+# API

-定义 API 参数显示的样式，本文档的 API 显示样式就是基于此组件。
+Defines the style of the API parameter display based on this component.